pedrolamas/pedrolamas.com/_posts/2013-01-08-windows-phone-choosers-with-asyncawait.md

 }
 ```

-You can download a sample code for this directly from Microsoft Code Gallery:
+You can download a sample code for this directly from the [Microsoft Code Gallery](https://code.msdn.microsoft.com/Windows-Phone-Choosers-99aeec4b).

-[download id="4" format="2"]